usaid-cs/yesterday-i-learned/random.md

 - [Goal bounding](http://www.gdcvault.com/play/1022094/JPS-Over-100x-Faster-than) identifies which directions to skip going (jump point search goes in all directions.)
 Problem mainly is O(n^2) runtme on precomputation, and _needing_ precomputation.
 - You can make a hash function `f` such that `f(s) = sha1(s) + sha2(s) + sha3(s)`, no problem.
 Just know [it does not give the collision resistance proportional to the number of bits that it produces](http://crypto.stackexchange.com/questions/270/guarding-against-cryptanalytic-breakthroughs-combining-multiple-hash-functions), which makes it a sloppy hash function.
 - [Berkshire Hathaway](https://www.google.com/finance?q=NYSE%3ABRK.A) trades at \$254,900 a share (right now).
-- When seasoned investors use the phrase "beat the market", they prefix it with ["attempt to"](http://stockcharts.com/school/doku.php?id=chart_school:overview:why_analyze_securities).
 - It takes only a 50% loss to take back 100% of your gains.
 - [Some muslim women choose to fast during pregnancy](http://www.bbc.com/news/health-10927611), even though [there are exceptions specifically for the pregnant and ill](https://en.wikipedia.org/wiki/Ramadan).
 "But I wasn't worried about my health or my baby's.
 I think Allah gives you strength and he protects your unborn child."
 It is not a _huge_ deal because they get to eat at night anyway.
 For other Muslims intending to cheat the system by living in places with no sunlight, they "should follow the timetable of Mecca".
 - If someone steals a $10 potato from a store, but the store bought that potato for $1, the store lost \$1.